php-fig/www.php-fig.org/source/_posts/2019-12-20-new-bylaw-and-next-election-cycle.md

 > “The Core Committee is a twelve (12) member board of individuals recognized for their technical skill and expertise.
 The Core Committee is responsible for final decisions regarding what specifications PHP-FIG will consider and those that are approved.
 The Core Committee is responsible for ensuring a high level of quality and consistency amongst all published specifications, and that all relevant perspectives and use cases are given due consideration.”

 The core committee acts as a steering group and handles all entrance votes and, after being completed by working groups, has the final acceptance vote on new PSRs and is responsible for making sure specifications meet the technical direction of the PHP-FIG, are of good quality, and have taken relevant stakeholders into account.
-The core committee is expected to be able to keep an eye on what is going on in the PHP-FIG. While this doesn't mean reading every mailing list post or every GitHub issue, this does mean having a general awareness of what is going on and regular activity is expected (e.g. they should be voting on every core committee two-week vote unless there are particular circumstances preventing them from doing so).
+The Core Committee is expected to be able to keep an eye on what is going on in the PHP-FIG. While this doesn't mean reading every mailing list post or every GitHub issue, this does mean having a general awareness of what is going on and regular activity is expected (e.g. they should be voting on every core committee two-week vote unless there are particular circumstances preventing them from doing so).

  * What does the role of a Secretary entail?